 To facilitate public participation and awareness of Council meetings, the Shire of York advertises the dates, times and places of meetings that are open to members of the public.
-The advertisements are placed in the local newspapers, on Council's website and on the notice board of the Shire Office.
+The advertisements are placed in the local newspapers, on Council's website and also on the public notice boards located at the Post Office and the Shire Office.